-While there are a number of road hazard warranties offered by various tire shops and vendors, we effectively invented this service with our Certificate program.
+While there are a number of road hazard warranties offered by various tire shops and vendors, we effectively created this service with our Certificate program.

-In a nutshell, if a tire that is covered by America's Tire's “Certificate for Repair, Refund or Replacement” fails for any reason – whether it’s due to a factory defect or a non-repairable road hazard and still has legal tread (3/32nds of an inch) remaining across the tire, and it has been in use for less than 3 years, we’ll give a refund of the full purchase price.
+In a nutshell, if a tire that is covered by Discount Tire's “Certificate for Repair, Refund or Replacement” fails for any reason (whether it’s due to a factory defect or a non-repairable road hazard), still has legal tread (3/32nds of an inch) remaining across the tire and it has been in use for less than 3 years, we’ll give a refund of the full purchase price.

 But we don’t stop there.
 We’ll also throw in the applicable sales tax and give you the option to purchase the same new or comparable tire at the refunded price, with the payment of any new applicable sales tax that may have increased between now and when the tire was purchased.